AGENTS IN PROD · MAIN IS GREEN · SHIPPING: VERTICAL RUNTIMES · --:-- LOCAL

 Shared Skills & MCP servers

-We build tools for ourselves, then publish the ones that survive.
-A few have landed in the Claude marketplace.
-MIT by default.
+We build tools for ourselves and publish the ones that survive a month of daily use.
+A few live in the Claude marketplace now.
+MIT by default — stars appreciated, issues appreciated more.

-open source · skills + mcp · half-library, half-playbook
+open source · skills + mcp · PRs welcome

 Reading group